zapier/visual-builder/docs/_legacy_web_builder/example-apps.md

 ![https://cdn.zapier.com/storage/photos/7ed43b565a4281a860ecb65a36a23602.png](https://cdn.zapier.com/storage/photos/7ed43b565a4281a860ecb65a36a23602.png)

 The last step is letting us know where we should `POST` the data to!
-The URL should look something like `http://api.madmimi.com/audience_lists/{% templatetag openvariable %}audience_list{% templatetag closevariable %}/add`.
+The URL should look something like `{% raw %} http://api.madmimi.com/audience_lists/{% templatetag openvariable %}audience_list{% templatetag closevariable %}/add{% endraw %}`.
 Note, the `audience_list` variable in the URL: that is referencing the dynamic dropdown action field.
 In the interface, the URL should be be placed in this location:

 ![https://cdn.zapier.com/storage/photos/cee53c671f37b6c9dd4dfb5c7282f78a.png](https://cdn.zapier.com/storage/photos/cee53c671f37b6c9dd4dfb5c7282f78a.png)